 The premise of radionics is closely allied with spiritualist pursuits of clairvoyance and telekenisis.
-Its practitioner seeks to selectively predispose objects or events through extra-physical channels.
-The point of departure is enlistment of electronically-inspired instruments to augment solitary mind power.
-Its origin can be traced to early 1900’s alternative therapists who drew an analogy between energy healing and the emerging science of radio broadcast.
+Its practitioner seeks to gain knowledge and selectively predispose objects or events through extra-physical channels.
+The point of departure is appropriation of electronic constructs to augment solitary mind power.
+Origin of this modality can be traced to early 1900’s alternative therapists who drew an analogy between energy healing and the emerging science of radio broadcast.

-A typical tuning procedure is as follows.
-An item or substance closely linked to the intended target is inserted within a receptacle upon the control panel.
+A typical session begins with tuning.
+An item or substance closely linked to the intended recipient is inserted within a receptacle upon the control panel.
 The desired outcome is visualised while fingertips of one hand are rubbed in a circular motion upon a plate of acrylic perspex or latex rubber.
-The first in a series of tuning dials is then rotated with the other hand until an involuntary “grabbing” sensation on the plate indicates the correct position.
-This is repeated in sequence on all dials present.
-If no grab is detected, that respective knob is left at “0”.
+The first in a series of tuning knobs is then rotated with the opposie hand until an involuntary “grabbing” sensation on the plate indicates the correct dial position.
+This is repeated in sequence with all knobs present.
+If no grab is detected, that one is left at “0”.
 An additional dial labeled “intensity” enables a 0-10 quantitative readout to be obtained relating to any proposed function of the device.

 The grabbing, or “stick”, is caused by activation of cutaneous sweat glands in response to alignment between an actual and purposefully imagined truth.
-It is a mode of biotransduction related to that of conventional lie detection equipment, but broadened in scope to extract information from a deeper and more pervasive level of awareness.
-The latter may be equated to a global consciousness or “planetary mind”, this being the neuro-energetic phenomena that defines the reality in which we collectively participate.
+It is a mode of biotransduction related to that of conventional lie detection equipment, but broadened in scope to extract information from a deeper and more pervasive level of consciousness.
+The latter may be equated to a group or planetary mind, this being the neuro-energetic phenomena that defines the reality to which we collectively contribute.

-Over the millennia, ritual invocation has relied upon a wide variety of support mechanisms ranging from found objects to ornate temples.
-A common thread is deliberate integration with the psychic momentum of a prevailing belief system.
-Underpinning this trend is an innate human capacity to engage with pre-material domains and implant within them sustainable patterns of energy.
-Through a process of charge redistribution involving virtual particles, these constructs eventually acquire sufficient density to condense into solid form.
+Over the millennia, ritual invocation has enlisted a wide variety support mechanisms ranging from found natural objects to elaborate temples.
+A common strategy for empowerment is to integrate these with the psychic momentum of a prevalent belief system.
+Underpinning this is an innate human capability to engage with pre-material domains and implant within them sustainable patterns of energy.
+Through a process of charge redistribution involving virtual particles, these mental constructs eventually acquire sufficient density to condense into solid form.

 To effect tuning, radionic instruments typically incorporate two or more manually rotatable components.
-Most common today are off-the-shelf, variable resistors (potentiometers, “pots”), centered beneath a numerically indexed dial face.
-Their radial geometry harkens to ancient structures such as stone circles and Native American medicine wheels.
+Most common today are off-the-shelf, variable resistors (potentiometers or “pots”), centered beneath a numerically indexed dial face.
+Their radial geometry harkens to ancient structures such as Druidic stone circles and spoked Native American medicine wheels.
 In comparison, radionics offers the advantage of portability and self-power.
-It replaces ceremonial performances with dials, and the force of up-welling Earth energy with magnetic or electrical current.
+It replaces arduous ceremonial performances with dials, and the force of up-welling Earth energy with magnetic or electrical current.
 As particles of the latter pass through the tuners, they acquire a “memory” of their physical path in the universal language of altered spin potentials.
-Upon superposition with the intended recipient, either physically present or non-local, this self-extracts as the operator’s intended effect.
+Upon superposition with the intended target, either physically present or not, this self-extracts as a tendency toward the operator’s intended effect.

 Next form a stable mental image of the plant in perfect health while slowly rotating the first rate knob from 0 to 100.
 Repeat with the second rate knob.
 Leave the instrument for an hour and then recheck the vitality for any improvement.
-Unlike referring to published rate lists, this streamlined technique seeks to automatically encompass all prevailing factors, without the necessity for detailed analysis or specialised knowledge.
-Once a positive response is confirmed on an energy level, application should be not continuous but rather periodic throughout the day to avoid acclimatisation to the projected influence.
+Unlike referring to published rate lists, this streamlined technique automatically encompasses all prevailing factors, without the necessity for detailed analysis or specialised expertise.
+Once a positive response is obtained, remedial application should be not continuous but rather periodic throughout the day to avoid possible acclimatisation to the transmiited influence.

-Above is a sample page of two-dial agricultural rates according to Dr. Hieronymus.
+Above is a sample page of two-dial agricultural rates according to Hieronymus.
 Note that some require accuracy to quarters of a dial increment, thus necessitating a very sharp pointer knob.
 It none can be found, drill a hole in the side of any knob and glue in a short length of sewing pin or similar.
 The next most prominent tuning system, popularised by the British dowser George de la Warr, employs 0-10 indexing.
 This requires each individual tuning to occupy up to nine dials.
-A control panel mock-up of this type of instrument is provided on the Dowsing Tools page.
+A symbolic mock-up of the control panel is provided on the Dowsing Tools page.
 Details for construction of fully working instrument are given on the Classic Radionics page.
 Photos of the inner workings of similar historical devices may be viewed in the Image Gallery to the right.

 Science or Magic?

-It is sometimes asked if radionics is functional hardware or simply an arbitrary focus for creative intent.
-The reader may by now appreciate that, while obeying slightly different “laws”, these protocols are complementary rather than mutually exclusive.
-For example, one clear advantage of a physical device is that it can be tuned and then for a time “forgotten”.
-This provides isolation from conceptual bias, self-interest and limitations upon personal vitality that might otherwise pinch off the energetic pathways required for successful operation.
+It is sometimes asked if radionics is genuine hardware or simply a contrived focus for creative intent.
+By now, the reader may appreciate that, while obeying slightly different “laws”, these genres are complementary rather than mutually exclusive.
+For example, one clear advantage of a physical device is that it can be tuned and then for a time forgotten.
+This provides isolation from conceptual bias, self-interest and limitations of personal vitality that might otherwise pinch off the energetic pathways required for successful operation.
 Another benefit is that bi-dexterous operation of the knobs and plate during intuitive tuning results in a performance boosting conjunction of left and right brain hemispheres.

 Further insight into the creative dynamics between mind and matter may be obtained from elements of modern quantum physics such as particle entanglement, vacuum polarisation and the Many Interacting Worlds Theory (MIW).
-For a balanced historical perspective on the topic at hand see Edward Russell’s the excellent book, “Report on Radioncs”.
-Readers interested in building a “classic” 9 or 12 dial instrument, as manufactured by De la Warr Labs and others, can find photos of their inner circuitry in our image gallery.
+For a balanced historical perspective on the topic at hand see Edward Russell’s excellent book, “Report on Radioncs”.

-Keywords; Radionic instrument, Stochastic electrodynamics, Particle entanglement, Berry’s Phase, Action-at-a-distance, Non-locality, Tiller imprint, Quantum mind, Particle pair production, Mobius coil, Albert Abrams, Ruth Drown, George de la Warr, Galen Hieronymus, Eloptic energy, Pathoclast
+Keywords; Radionic instrument, Stochastic electrodynamics, Quantum entanglement, Action-at-a-distance, Quantum mind, Mobius coil, Galen Hieronymus, Eloptic energy, Pathoclast, UKACO